MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-rms.md

 Just as a SharePoint site administrator enables and configures IRM for a SharePoint library that they own, OneDrive for Business is designed for users to enable and configure IRM for their own OneDrive for Business library.
 However, by using PowerShell, you can do this for them.
 For instructions, see the [SharePoint Online and OneDrive for Business: IRM Configuration](../deploy-use/configure-office365.md#sharepoint-online-and-onedrive-for-business-irm-configuration) section in the [Office 365: Configuration for clients and online services](../deploy-use/configure-office365.md) article.

 ## Do you have any tips or tricks for a successful deployment?
-After overseeing many deployments and listening to our customers, partners, consultants, and support engineers – one of the biggest tips we can pass on from experience: **Design and deploy simple rights policies**.
+After overseeing many deployments and listening to our customers, partners, consultants, and support engineers – one of the biggest tips we can pass on from experience: **Design and deploy simple policies**.

 Because Azure Information Protection supports sharing securely with anyone, you can afford to be ambitious with your data protection reach.
 But be conservative with your rights policies.
 For many organizations, the biggest business impact comes from preventing data leakage by applying the default rights policy template that restricts access to people in your organization.
 Of course, you can get much more granular than that if you need to – prevent people from printing, editing etc. But keep the more granular restrictions as the exception for documents that really need high-level security, and don’t implement these more restrictive policies on day one, but plan for a more phased approach.